Adutchguy/ibcf-music-backend/README.md

 **Description:**

-* This endpoint enables users to login and set the correct browser cookie for authentication.
+* This endpoint enables users to login and set the correct browser session cookie for authentication.

 **Required Values:**

-* The following values must be provided via basic authentication in order to receive a session token.
+* The following values must be provided via basic authentication in order to receive a browser session cookie.

 |Key|Value|Required|
 |---|-----|--------|